jbenet/ios-ntp/README.md

 ### Building

-_More come about building a framework._
+_More to come about building a framework._

 ### History

 **November 19, 2014:** A large update was made today to bring ios-ntp into the modern world.
 The changes do include one bug fix, but are mostly related to making the code comply with the recent Xcode changes